Monkey and Coconuts, the evergreen math puzzle and easy solutions

 $4q_5=5q_6$, divided in 5 equal shares among the five men, each getting their final share as $q_6$ number of coconuts leaving no coconuts at this last stage (remainder 0).

-Solution by Mathematical Reasoning and systematic enumeration
+Solution to modern version of Monkey and coconut problem by Mathematical Reasoning and Systematic enumeration

-In this case, $N$ will be $5^5-4=3121$, and not $5^6-4=15621$.
+Here, minimum $N$ will be $5^5-4=3121$, and not $5^6-4=15621$.

 Taking this cue, we shift our focus to the sixth equation,